Listen now – 5 minutes

 Why do some people look on the bright side, while others always see the glass as half empty?

-But the good news is that optimism can be cultivated.
-Anyone can become more optimistic and believe in a better tomorrow.
 What’s more, developing optimism can affect all areas of your life:

 - your good habits,